 Trenton, NJ 08625-0041

-Signing up for the NJ Lottery's VIP Club can also give you a second chance at winning.
+Signing up for the NJ Lotto's VIP Club can also give you a second chance at winning.
 As a member, you can submit any nonwinning tickets to the Lottery Bonus Zone and Million Dollar Replay promotions.
 Players cannot qualify for these second chances via any other method, including mail submissions.

 The Empire State